ISUgenomics/Repo_skeleton/notebook_bulk_rnaseq/00_Background.md

 ### Expected Deliverables

-List the expected outputs for this project:
+List the expected outputs for this project.
+Use ✅ checkboxes to mark selections.

 - ⬜ Sample-level QC metrics and summary reports
 - ⬜ Gene expression matrices (raw + normalized)